 Download a copy of the SACI Collaborations brochure.

 In partnership with some of Florence’s most renowned museums, the SACI MX (Museum Experience) initiative allows students to partner with the Galleria dell’Accademia, Bargello Musei, La Specola, Museo del Tessuto, and Museo degli Innocenti to confront problems of mobility and information flow facing many museums today.
 In a collaborative and professionally-minded environment, students work with museum professionals to design brand identity and wayfinding solutions, paying particular attention to changing visitor needs and technological advancements.
-Students in SACI’s MFA in Communication Design program also complete individual projects with select museums.
 Project Based Learning gives SACI students real-life design experiences in conjunction with their design-oriented studios and workshops.

 SACI MX: Brand Identity and Wayfinding